-While sturdy boots walking or hiking boots are essential for long days spent seeking out a glimpse of that elusive endangered species you so wanted to see, a pair of flip flops is pretty high up on our list of safari must-haves too.
+While sturdy walking or hiking boots are essential for long days spent seeking out a glimpse of that elusive endangered species you so wanted to see, a pair of flip-flops is pretty high on our list of safari must-haves too.

-Trust us, there’s nothing better than hanging up your dirty boots outside of your tent and letting your feet breathe in a pair of lightweight flip flops.
+Trust us, there’s nothing better than hanging your dirty boots outside your tent and letting your feet breathe in a pair of lightweight flip-flops.

 On safari, you will make memories you’ll want to treasure forever, so make sure your camera is up to the job!
-If you’re looking to buy something new, but aren’t too specialist or high tech, a Canon EOS 1- with appropriate accessories of course- is a great place to start.
+If you’re looking to buy something new but aren’t too specialist or high-tech, a Canon EOS 1 with appropriate accessories is a great place to start.

-We say waterproof but really we mean dustproof!
+We say waterproof, but really we mean dustproof!
 Dust is a silent killer, and expensive gadgets are its victims of choice.
-Protect your valuables the smart way, and keep them safe from rain too…
+Protect your valuables intelligently, and keep them safe from the rain too…

-Experienced safari goers don’t generally take malaria prophylactics like Maralone – instead, they keep a supply of Coartem of Cotecxin handy at all times, which work to effectively to cure a fever just as well as Malaria.
-(Obviously, you should discuss your options with a health-care professional before taking any medication at all.)
+Experienced safari goers don’t generally take malaria prophylactics like Maralone.
+Instead, they keep a supply of Coartem of Cotecxin handy at all times, which works effectively to cure a fever just as well as Malaria.
+(Obviously, you should discuss your options with a healthcare professional before taking any medication.)

-This is one for the girls (sorry guys) but a good and well-fitting sports bra is essential for a successful safari!
-Rides can often get a little bumpy, especially if time is of the essence, or the terrain rough, which it so often is on game drives.
+This is one for the girls (sorry, guys), but a good and well-fitting sports bra is essential for a successful safari!
+Rides can often get a little bumpy, especially if time is of the essence of the terrain is rough, which it so often is on game drives.